Skip to content

 Mentors should possess an ethic of service, with clear commitment to working with MSU and the East Lansing/Lansing communities.
 In addition, Mentors should demonstrate a desire to work with incoming Honors College students to aid in the new students’ transitions to both MSU and the Honors College.

 Mentors will have the opportunity to establish relationships in the East Lansing and Lansing communities, engage with the newest members of the Honors College, and work closely with Honors College staff and faculty.
-Mentors will be asked to move into their on- or off-campus housing prior to the start of the program on Sunday, August 21 for an in-person HC IMPACT.
+Mentors will be asked to move into their on- or off-campus housing prior to the start of the program on Saturday, August 15.

 During the week of service, Mentors will engage in the following activities: lead community building activities, aid in the transportation of participants (driving vans, etc.), facilitate reflection and discussion activities, participate in service at various sites around the community, and serve as mentors for the first-year participants.

-For more information on what the program has looked like, view the 2019 HC IMPACT Participants Schedule or the 2020 HC IMPACT Participants Schedule.
+For more information on what the program has looked like, view the 2025 HC IMPACT Participants Schedule.

 Eligibility